Entanglement-assisted Quantum Reed-Muller Tensor Product Codes: Abstract

 \section{Abstract}

-We present the construction of entanglement-assisted (EA) qubit Reed-Muller (RM) codes from classical RM codes.
+We present the construction of {standard} entanglement-assisted (EA) qubit Reed-Muller (RM) codes {and their tensor product variants from classical RM codes}.
 We show that the EA RM codes obtained using the CSS construction have zero coding rate and negative catalytic rate.
-We further show that EA codes constructed from these same classical RM codes using the tensor product code (TPC) construction have positive coding rate and provide a subclass of EA RM TPCs that have positive catalytic rate, thus establishing the coding analog of superadditivity for this family of codes, useful towards quantum communications.
+We further show that EA codes constructed from these same classical RM codes using the tensor product code (TPC) construction have positive coding rate and provide a subclass of EA RM TPCs that have positive catalytic rate, thus establishing the coding analog of superadditivity for this family of codes, useful towards quantum communications. {We also generalize this analysis to obtain conditions for EA TPCs from classical codes to have positive catalytic rate when their corresponding EA CSS codes have zero rate.}